2025 in Rizin Fighting Federation: Background

-On March 26, 2025, during a Rizin: Otoko Matsuri Press Conference, Rizin CEO Nobuyuki Sakakibara revealed six fighters will complete at 2025 Rizin World Grand Prix, for the heavyweight divisions, includes Alexander Soldatkin, José Augusto Azevedo, Marek Samociuk, Mikio Ueda, Shoma Shibisai and Tsuyoshi Sudario.
+On March 26, 2025, during a Rizin: Otoko Matsuri Press Conference, Rizin CEO Nobuyuki Sakakibara revealed six fighters completed at 2025 Rizin World Grand Prix, for the heavyweight divisions, includes Alexander Soldatkin, José Augusto Azevedo, Marek Samociuk, Mikio Ueda, Shoma Shibisai and Tsuyoshi Sudario.
 The quarterfinal took place at Rizin: Otoko Matsuri on May 4.
 The semifinal took place at Super Rizin 4 on July 27.
 The final took place at Rizin 51 on September 28.
 The winner of the tournament will fight against Ryan Bader for the inaugural heavyweight title.

 2025 Rizin Flyweight Grand Prix

 Background

 On March 30, 2025, during Rizin 50, Kyoji Horiguchi announced that he had vacated the flyweight title and returned to UFC.
 Subsequently, the promotion announced it will hold a flyweight grand prix to determine the new 125-pound champion.

 On June 14, 2025, during Rizin Landmark 11 in Sapporo intermission, Rizin CEO Nobuyuki Sakakibara revealed that the eight fighters who will compete at the 2025 Rizin World Grand Prix, for the flyweight divisions, are Hiromasa Ougikubo, Yuki Ito, Nkazimulo Zulu, Hiroya Kondo, Alibek Gadzhammatov, Yuki Motoya, Erson Yamamoto and Makoto Takahashi.
 The quarterfinal will take place at Super Rizin 4 on July 27.
 The official matchup drawing will take place July 1, 2025.
 On June 27, 2025, it was reported that two more fighters will compete at the Grand Prix tournament, are Jose Torres and Takaki Soya.